khgiddon/khgiddon.github.io/_posts/2024-02-03-chess-stamps.md

 The theme comes from thinking of playing chess openings as collecting stamps: how large is your collection, and how rare are the stamps in it?

 This was my first webdev project, and it was a lot of fun to put together.
+The code is open source.
 I welcome any feedback, either at my email address (kylegiddon@gmail.com), on the [GitHub repo](https://github.com/khgiddon/chess-stamps), or through [this form](https://docs.google.com/forms/d/1hFVHN7OuB9u2K8anVJ2WxI6UrDUNsfjl4b-M5UX6kBI/edit) (can be anonymous).